Skelmersdale United F.C.: Liverpool County Premier League

 For the 2025–26 season, it was announced that Skem had agreed a groundshare with Marine.
-During pre-season, on 20 July, Tommy Lawson stepped down as manager.
-On 24 July, it was announced that Nick Matthews would be the new manager.
-Matthews had previously assisted manager Chimbonda on a temporary basis when he was at the club, but lasted just four league games before being sacked by chairman Frank Hughes on 16 September 2025.
-He was immediately replaced by Andy Barlow, making it a total of five managers in three years causing uproar amongst supporters.
+During pre-season, on 20 of July, Tommy Lawson stepped down as manager.
+On 22 of July, it was announced that Nick Matthews would be the new manager.
+Matthews had previously assisted manager Chimbonda on a temporary basis when he was at the club, but lasted just four league games before being sacked by the club on 16 September 2025.
+He was immediately replaced by former Skem player Andy Barlow, who’d previously served as assistant to both Tommy & Nick.